castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

-Related objects are added using the relation name, and using a hashref (for foreign key relationships) or an arrayref hashrefs (the other side, has_many, has_one, might_have) to add the data.
+Related objects are added using the relation name, and using a hashref (for foreign key relationships) or an arrayref of hashrefs (the other side, has_many, has_one, might_have) to add the data.
 Or you can link to another row using the row object (which will be inserted into the database, if it has not yet been).